spicydonkey/ecdl/devlog.md

 Considering the above factors, the conceptual design (B01) will be evaluated and improved.

+#### Collimation block
+A separate block to rapid-protype the collimating lens location and mounting, most likely eliminating XY adjustments of the lens.

 #### Lens
 The *lens* must be studied first, for the design of the mounting interface must be compatible and take advantages of it.
 * Size